 Card sorting tests concepts, not usability — so the cards themselves don't need to be written in the most 'usable' format, or exactly as they are on your website.
 Jakob Nielsen points out that "It's OK to actually reduce the usability of the cards, because people don't actually use them in the UI [user interface]".

 The cards need to be on the same conceptual level and similar enough for participants to actually be able to sort them into groups.
 By conceptual level, we mean that if you want people to sort grocery items, you won't include the higher level category 'Vegetables' as a card at the same time as the lower-level 'Carrots':

 In her book on card sorting, Donna is firm on the importance of making sure all cards are actually groupable.
 She cites the example of a 100-card card sort she tested with a colleague before taking it to a client.
 Her colleague was unable to create coherent groups because the cards were inconsistent and often unrelated, and therefore the card sort couldn’t "provide much insight into how the content could be grouped on the site".

 The solution?
 She recommends reviewing your card sort with this in mind to make sure "each item...could have a potential partner (or many partners)".
-Ask someone to test it out for you (which you can do by sharing a survey preview link with people in your team).
+Ask someone to test it out for you (which you can do by sharing a study preview link with people in your team).

 And if you find a card that is difficult to partner with any others, but that you think is valuable to your study, follow her lead: "On a recent sort, I deliberately included three cards I didn’t really need...so participants would have some cards that were easy to group...[to give] participants the confidence to proceed to more difficult groupings."